Odd Quartet No. 1

 Here we have a placid 3/2 adagio theme with variations in the form of a lilting 3/4 moderato an upbeat 4/4 allegro.
 In dealing with a the pan flute, a diatonic instrument, I couldn’t resist the challenge of composing a tune with a decidedly non-diatonic chord progression.
 The result is that in this C major piece, the pan flute isn’t even tuned to C major.

-This was written for an Eastern-European-style pan flute, but any kind of pan flute can work as long as it can be tuned to F major (C Mixolydian) a has a range from C4 to G6, with an optional G3.
+This was written for an Eastern-European-style pan flute, but any kind of pan flute can work as long as it can be tuned to F major (C Mixolydian) and has a range from C4 to G6, with an optional G3.
 The marimba part goes down to A2 and only requires two mallets.

 More Works